Asmi-C/OmniFold-Task/schema_design.md

 ## Overview

-This document explains the design decisions behind `metadata.yaml`, which is intended to accompany the OmniFold weight files for the Z+jets pseudodata measurement.
+This document explains the design decisions behind `metadata.yaml`.

 ---

-## Why do we use YAML here?
+## Why I have used YAML here?

 YAML was chosen because it is simultaneously machine-readable and human-readable without requiring a special viewer.
 A physicist unfamiliar with the analysis can open the file in any text editor and understand the dataset before writing a single line of code.
 At the same time, downstream tools can parse it with a single `yaml.safe_load()` call in Python.
-JSON would also be machine-readable, but it is less readable for humans and does not support inline comments, which are important for documentation.
-A domain-specific format (e.g., ROOT TTrees with embedded headers) would require special tooling and would not generalize across experiments.
+JSON is also machine-readable, but it is less readable for humans and does not support inline comments, which are important for documentation.
+A domain-specific format (like ROOT TTrees with embedded headers) would require special tooling and would not generalize across experiments.

 ---